--- How to reach it: motorway: A14 exit Ortona - road: SS 16 Adriatica
+- How to reach it: by motorway, A14 exit Ortona; by road, SS 16 Adriatica.

 Destroyed in 1447 by the Venetians, in 1566 was sacked, destroyed and burnt by the Turks.
 In 1582 it became a fief of the Duchess of Parma, the Farnese and Margaret of Austria, followed by her son: this was the beginning of a slow decline.
 During the Second World War, Ortona suffered severe damage to its architectural heritage from the bombings during the so-called "battle of Ortona" (1943).